Q&A with Min Kong

 Q. How did your degree prepare you for the workforce?

-During my study in industrial design degree we were exposed to a wide range of projects established by industrial designers from both within and outside of faculty.
+During my study in industrial design degree we were exposed to a wide range of projects established by industrial designers from both within and outside of school.
 These projects gave me an insight into which projects suited my creativity and the kind of industrial designer I aspired to be.
-Also the faculty provided with an access to most up to date facilities including the student workshop for hands on testing and validating of design concepts which is an invaluable experience you don’t gain anywhere else.
+Also the school provided with an access to most up to date facilities including the student workshop for hands on testing and validating of design concepts which is an invaluable experience you don’t gain anywhere else.

 Q. What is the most valuable thing you took away from your time at UNSW?